DDwsgood/opencode-bash-classifier/README.md

 equivalent operations that the static classifier cannot prove: a pure move to the OS trash is always allowed, including for real project data, while emptying the trash is not.

+> Your provider&model must support JSON output in this case

 The reviewer is tool-enhanced: